KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 3.822056 3.727468 4.99475 3.499939 3.844594 4.326576 5.916375 4.12185 3.85929
 ```

 ## AutoRegressive Conditional Heteroskedasticity (ARCH) model

-An ARCH model is a statistical model used to describe the volatility of a time series.
+An ARCH model is a statistical model used to describe the volatility of a timeseries.
 This models the variance of a point in the data series as a function of the sum the past residual errors squared.
-This model is appropriate to use when the error variance in the time series follows an AR model as described [above](#autoregressive-ar-model).
-ARCH models are used in time series data that experience time-varying volatility and as such are commonly employed in the modeling of financial time series exhibiting varying volatility.
+This model is appropriate to use when the error variance in the timeseries follows an AR model as described [above](#autoregressive-ar-model).
+ARCH models are used in timeseries data that experience time-varying volatility and as such are commonly employed in the modeling of financial timeseries exhibiting varying volatility.

 The formula for an ARCH model is given by: